brimdata/zed/zst/README.md

 > Unlike parquet, there is no explicit arrangement the column chunks into
 > row groups but rather they are allowed to grow at different rates so a
 > high-volume column might be comprised of many segments while a low-volume
-> column must just one or several.
+> column must just be one or several.
 This allows scans of low-volume record types
 > (the "mice") to perform well amongst high-volume record types (the "elephants"),
 > i.e., there are not a bunch of seeks with tiny reads of mice data interspersed
 > throughout the elephants.